ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab01.md

 -bash-4.2$
 ```

 If you don't see those files, work with your pair partner to go back through the instructions and make sure you didn't miss a step.
-If you still have trouble, ask your mentor for assistance.
+If you still have trouble, ask your TA for assistance.

 ## Create a repo on github in our class organization